MartinHinz/bayser-web/README.md

-# Bayser Web
+# BaySer Web

-Bayser Web is a small Streamlit frontend for [Bayser](https://github.com/MartinHinz/bayser), a Python package for radiocarbon-informed Bayesian seriation.
+BaySer Web is a small Streamlit frontend for [BaySer](https://github.com/MartinHinz/bayser), a Python package for radiocarbon-informed Bayesian seriation.

 The web app is intended for quick exploratory runs.
-Full analyses, longer MCMC runs, model comparison, and publication-grade workflows should be carried out locally with the Bayser command-line interface.
+Full analyses, longer MCMC runs, model comparison, and publication-grade workflows should be carried out locally with the BaySer command-line interface.

 ## Online workflow